Kpodov/gis-scripts/README.md

 # gis-scripts
-This project will contain most of my general purposes Python or R scripts realted to GIS stuff.
+This project will contain most of my general purposes Python or R scripts related to GIS stuff.

 The scripts require a virtual env:
 ```